Pet Poison Help Line 24/7 (800-213-6680)

 (food, chemicals, insect/snake bites)

-If you think your dog is suffering from symptoms related to poisoning from food, plants or chemicals call your veterinarian or contact a pet poison control centre right away.
+If you think your dog is suffering from symptoms related to poisoning from food, plants or chemicals call your veterinarian or contact a pet poison control center right away.

 Pet Poison Help Line 24/7 (800-213-6680).